Folding Ruby - Antique and Vintage Cameras

 2 double dark-slides.

 The Folding Ruby was Thornton-Pickard's direct competitor to the very successful Sanderson.
 A number of models were produced of which the No. 3 was the most advanced in its range of movements.
-Production ceased during WW1.
+Production ceased during World War I.

 Models